kubevirt/kubevirt-tutorial/labs/lab8/lab8.md

 $ kubectl create -f multus_nad_br1.yml
 ```

-### Create Virtual Machine
+## Create Virtual Machine

-So far we've seen *VirtualMachine* resource definitions using just one network, the cluster's default or PodNetwork.
-Now for using the newly created network, the *VirtualMachine* object needs to reference it and include a new interface that will use it.
-Similar to what we would do to attach volumes to a regular Pod.
+So far we've seen *VirtualMachine* resource definitions that connect to one single network, the cluster's default or PodNetwork.

+To use the newly created network, the *VirtualMachine* object needs to reference it and include a new interface that will use it, similar to what we would do to attach volumes to a regular Pod:

 ```yaml
 ...